google/zetasql/docs/data-manipulation-language.md

 <a id="insert_update"></a>

 `INSERT OR UPDATE` updates the columns specified for one or more rows.
-Columns that are not listed in the `INSERT` statement remain unchanged.
+Columns that aren't listed in the `INSERT` statement remain unchanged.

 The following example illustrates how `INSERT OR UPDATE` changes an